 Carver County provides grant funding to schools, businesses, and organizations located in Carver County to reduce waste, design a new or improved recycling program, or start organics recycling.

 Carver County operates rural recycling drop-off sites in the cities of Cologne, Mayer and Norwood Young America.
 The sites are open to residents and businesses year round.

-Each year, Carver County conducts two Special Waste Collection days where residents can drop-off their special waste items for a reduced rate.
+Each year, Carver County conducts two Special Waste Collection days where residents can drop-off their special waste items.